 - Finally, you will need to close your company’s bank accounts.

-Who do I need to notify about my company’s dissolution?
+Who do I need to notify about my company dissolution?

-After sending your application to Companies House to strike your company off the register, you have seven days to send a copy of the application to employees, shareholders and any other directors who have not already been informed.
+After sending your application to Companies House to strike your company off the register, you have seven days to send a copy of the application to employees, shareholders and any other directors, or interested parties who have not already been informed.
 However, it is not just current employees that will need to be made aware, any old employees that have an employee pension fund with you should be informed.

 You should also let all existing and contingent creditors (those with products under warranty for example), including HMRC, the DWP, your bank, your landlord, any suppliers and customers, know of your intentions to close your company.
 Rather than the creditors having to agree, the registrar will publish in the Gazette notice of the proposed striking off and all parties have three months in which they may object.
 If nobody objects the company will be dissolved and a further notice will be published in the Gazette.

-Three months is the minimum time that this process can take but it can be a longer process if any objections are made.
-You will also need to place an advert in The Gazette at an additional cost, this should be followed by a notice of company closure.
+Three months is the minimum time that this process can take but it can be a long process if any objections are made.

 Can the company be restored?

 If a creditor does not agree and feels that there are issues then they can request the company’s restoration.
-If this happens then the conduct of the director may be investigated to discover whether any other issues need addressing.
+If this happens then the company can be liquidated when the conduct of the director may be investigated to discover whether any other issues need addressing.

 According to the Insolvency Service’s website, “any other person appearing to the court to have an interest in the matter” can apply for the restoration of a company.
 This would mean a creditor of the dissolved company, a former employee, former shareholder or former director would all be eligible to apply.

-A creditor or the interested party will need to obtain a court order to be able to restore your company and they must have a good argument for why your company deserves to be restored.
-After restoration, your company will exist again and issues will be dealt with.
+A creditor or the interested party will need to obtain a court order to be able to restore a company and they must have a good argument for why the company deserves to be restored.
+After restoration, the company will exist again and issues can be dealt with.